 - 1 bay leaf

-- Add the onion to the stockpot (adding extra oil if needed, but usually there is leftover drippings/oil from the beef) and saute for 5 minutes, stirring occasionally.
-Add garlic and saute for 1 minute, stirring occasionally.
-Then stir in the flour until it has evenly coated the onions, and cook for 1 minute, stirring occasionally.
-Gradually stir in the Guinness, and use a wooden spoon to scrape the bottom of the pan to loosen any of those yummy brown bits.
-Stir in the beef stock, carrots, potatoes, tomato paste, bay leaf, thyme, and the cooked beef (along with any of its accumulated juices).
-Continue cooking until the stew reaches a simmer.
-Then cover and reduce heat to medium-low.
-Simmer over low for 1 1/2 hours, stirring occasionally, until the beef is tender and the potatoes are soft.
+- Simmer.
+Pour in the Guinness and use a wooden spoon to scrape the bottom of the pan to lift up those yummy brown bits.
+Stir in the beef stock, carrots, potatoes, tomato paste, bay leaf, Worcestershire, dried thyme, and the cooked beef (along with any of its accumulated juices).
+Cover the pot and simmer on low for 1 1/2 hours, stirring occasionally, until the beef is completely tender and the potatoes are soft.

-- Serve warm garnished with chopped parsley if desired.
+- Serve.
+Serve warm, garnished with a sprinkle of fresh parsley if desired, and enjoy!